Train service

 Frequently asked questions

-What affects the cost of a train ticket from Stockholm to Barcelona?
+Is there a direct train from Stockholm to Barcelona?

 How long does the train from Stockholm to Barcelona take?

-When is the best time to travel from Stockholm to Barcelona?
+What is the best route from Stockholm to Barcelona by train?

-What rail passes can I use to travel from Stockholm to Barcelona?
+Can I use Interrail or Eurail from Stockholm to Barcelona?